Full engagement workflow for white-label CAM audit partners

 - Top two or three findings walkthrough (15 min): source document, variance, lease basis

-- Dispute process overview (5 min): what dispute looks like, typical landlord response timeline
+- Dispute process overview (5 min): what a dispute looks like, typical landlord response timeline

-- Next steps agreement (5 min): client confirms which findings to pursue, dispute support scope confirmed
+- Next steps agreement (5 min): client confirms which findings to pursue and confirms dispute support scope

 After the call, send the branded PDF report.
-Do not send the report before the call.
-Clients who receive a findings report without context frequently misinterpret findings or escalate to the landlord before understanding the dispute process, which can complicate the audit.
+Do not send it before the call.
+A client who gets a report without context often misreads findings.
+Some escalate to the landlord before they understand the dispute process.
+That can complicate the audit.

 Step 5.2: Dispute support scope decision

-At the end of the delivery call, confirm whether the client wants to pursue a formal dispute and whether the engagement letter's dispute support scope covers it.
-If additional dispute support is needed beyond the original scope, quote it separately.
+At the end of the call, confirm two things.
+Does the client want a formal dispute?
+And does the engagement letter's dispute support scope cover it?
+If they need more support than the scope allows, quote it on its own.

-Standard dispute support within most engagement letters includes reviewing the landlord's written response to one formal dispute letter.
-It does not include attending lease negotiations, preparing legal demand letters, or ongoing monitoring.
+Standard dispute support in most engagement letters covers reviewing the landlord's written reply to one correction package.
+It does not cover attending lease negotiations, preparing legal correction drafts, or ongoing monitoring.

-If the client decides not to pursue a dispute, document the decision.
-The findings report and engagement file should reflect the client's decision, not a gap in your process.
+If the client decides not to dispute, document the decision.
+The report and file should show the client's choice, not a gap in your process.

 Common workflow blockers and how to handle them